GabeScott/standard-works-vault/General Conference/2014 October - Stay in the Boat and Hold On!.md

 This adventure reminds me of our mortal journey.
 Most of us experience periods in our lives where the tranquil waters of life are appreciated.
 At other times, we encounter white-water rapids that are metaphorically comparable to those found in the 14-mile stretch through Cataract Canyon—challenges that may include physical and mental health issues, the death of a loved one, dashed dreams and hopes, and—for some—even a crisis of faith when faced with life’s problems, questions, and doubts.

-Elder Ballard: River Rafting Video

 The Lord in His goodness has provided help, including a boat, essential supplies such as life jackets, and experienced river guides who give guidance and safety instructions to help us make our way down the river of life to our final destination.

 Let’s think about rule number one: stay in the boat!

 President Brigham Young commonly employed “the Old Ship Zion” as a metaphor for The Church of Jesus Christ of Latter-day Saints.

 He said on one occasion: “We are in the midst of the ocean.
 A storm comes on, and, as sailors say, she labors very hard.
 ‘I am not going to stay here,’ says one; ‘I don’t believe this is the “Ship Zion.”’
 ‘But we are in the midst of the ocean.’
 ‘I don’t care, I am not going to stay here.’
 Off goes the coat, and he jumps overboard.
 Will he not be drowned?
 Yes.
 So with those who leave this Church.
-It is the ‘Old Ship Zion,’ let us stay in it.”1
+It is the ‘Old Ship Zion,’ let us stay in it.”[^1]

-On another occasion, President Young said that he also worried about people losing their way when they were being blessed—when life was good: “It is in calm weather, when the old ship of Zion is sailing with a gentle breeze, [and] when all is quiet on deck, that some of the brethren want to go out in the whaling boats to have ... a swim, and some get drowned, others drifted away, and others again get back to the ship.
-Let us stick to the old ship and she will carry us [safely] into the harbor; you need not be concerned.”2
+On another occasion, President Young said that he also worried about people losing their way when they were being blessed—when life was good: “It is in calm weather, when the old ship of Zion is sailing with a gentle breeze, \[and\] when all is quiet on deck, that some of the brethren want to go out in the whaling boats to have … a swim, and some get drowned, others drifted away, and others again get back to the ship.
+Let us stick to the old ship and she will carry us \[safely\] into the harbor; you need not be concerned.”[^2]

-And finally, President Young reminded the Saints: “We are on the old ship Zion. ...
-[God] is at the helm and will stay there. ...
-All is right, sing Hallelujah, for the Lord is here.
+And finally, President Young reminded the Saints: “We are on the old ship Zion. … \[God\] is at the helm and will stay there. … All is right, sing Hallelujah, for the Lord is here.
 He dictates, guides and directs.
-If the people will have implicit confidence in their God, never forsake their covenants nor their God, He will guide us right.”3
+If the people will have implicit confidence in their God, never forsake their covenants nor their God, He will guide us right.”[^3]

 Given the challenges we all face today, how do we stay on the Old Ship Zion?

 Here is how.
 We need to experience a continuing conversion by increasing our faith in Jesus Christ and our faithfulness to His gospel throughout our lives—not just once but regularly.
-Alma asked, “And now behold, I say unto you, my brethren [and sisters], if ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, I would ask, can ye feel so now?”4
+Alma asked, “And now behold, I say unto you, my brethren \[and sisters\], if ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, I would ask, can ye feel so now?”[^4]

 The experienced river guides today can be likened to the Church’s apostles and prophets and inspired local priesthood and auxiliary leaders.
 They help us arrive safely to our final destination.

 Recently, I spoke at the new mission presidents’ seminar and counseled these leaders:

-“Keep the eyes of the mission on the leaders of the Church. ...
-We will not and ... cannot lead [you] astray.
+“Keep the eyes of the mission on the leaders of the Church. … We will not and … cannot lead \[you\] astray.

-“And as you teach your missionaries to focus their eyes on us, teach them to never follow those who think they know more about how to administer the affairs of the Church than ...
-Heavenly Father and the Lord Jesus Christ do” through the priesthood leaders who have the keys to preside.
+“And as you teach your missionaries to focus their eyes on us, teach them to never follow those who think they know more about how to administer the affairs of the Church than … Heavenly Father and the Lord Jesus Christ do” through the priesthood leaders who have the keys to preside.

-“I have discovered in my ministry that those who have become lost [and] confused are typically those who have most often ... forgotten that when the First Presidency and the Quorum of the Twelve speak with a united voice, it is the voice of the Lord for that time.
-The Lord reminds us, ‘Whether by mine own voice or by the voice of my servants, it is the same’ [D&C 1:38].”5
+“I have discovered in my ministry that those who have become lost \[and\] confused are typically those who have most often … forgotten that when the First Presidency and the Quorum of the Twelve speak with a united voice, it is the voice of the Lord for that time.
+The Lord reminds us, ‘Whether by mine own voice or by the voice of my servants, it is the same’ \[[[D&C 1.38|D&C 1:38]]\].”[^5]

 In other words, they leave the Old Ship Zion—they fall away; they apostatize.
 Tragically, they often experience short-term and eventually long-term unintended consequences, not only for themselves but also for their families.